v998/serverconfig/openssl.md

 For example, on CentOS 6, install `devtoolset-3-gcc` which is at 4.9.1.

-It is much newer than the `gcc-4.4` provided by CentOS repo.
+It is much newer than the `gcc-4.4` provided by CentOS repo, and the `gcc-4.9.1` will allow building on x86-64 CPUs that supports AVX2, and other features that will accelerate the crypto process.

 ## 1. Download OpenSSL